Blendify/blender-manual/blender_docs/manual/editors/3dview/object/editing.rst

    Materials, vertex-groups, UV and Vertex layers will be merged.

-   Modifiers, constraints, groups and parent relationships are ignored when joining and won't be applied to the active object.
+   Modifiers, constraints, groups and parent relationships are ignored when joining and will not be applied to the active object.

 .. _object-separate: